The World in the Lens of Linguistics: Communication in Contexts 3301-2ST-J-KON001

 The graduate has the in-depth familarity of

-K_W01 advanced terminology, theory and research methods corresponding to the state of the art in the discipline of linguistics, in accordance with their chosen specialization (and educational path)
+K_W01 advanced terminology, theory and research methods corresponding to the state of the art in the discipline of linguistics, in accordance with their chosen specialization (and educational path).
+This pertains to communication, politeness and translation problems.

 Abilities